-When you and your ex-spouse appear in court to decide on the custody of your child, the judge may award joint or sole legal custody, and joint or sole physical custody.
-Parenting time (i.e., visitation) could be equal or given primarily to either you or your ex-spouse.
+There is something you need to know about the reasons fathers lose custody.
+When you and your ex-spouse appear in court to determine custody, the judge may award either joint or sole legal custody, as well as joint or sole physical custody.
+Parenting time (i.e., visitation) could be split evenly or given primarily to either you or your ex-spouse.

 The most prevalent reasons fathers lose custody are listed below, accompanied by important information you should know if you intend to win – and keep – custody of your children.

 (Check out for how to prepare for a custody hearing properly here)